rosswintle/turbo-admin/readme.txt

 * Windows: Ctrl-Alt-Shift-P (Linux also?)
 * Mac: Cmd-Alt-Shift-P

-(I'm working on the settings screen to customise this)
+You can customise the keyboard combination used in the settings in your user profile.
+Be careful not to choose a keyboard combination already used by your browser.

-Close the palette with Escape, clicking outside of it, or pressing Ctrl/Cmd-Alt-Shift-P again
+Close the palette with Escape, clicking outside of it, or pressing Ctrl/Cmd-Alt-Shift-P (or your custom key combination) again

-Hover over the snail in the admin bar for a reminder at any time.
+Hover over the snail in the admin bar for a reminder of your shortcut at any time.

 ## Turbo Admin: The command palette that gives super fast access to your WordPress Dashboard.